-- Place combustible patio furniture and accessories inside or toss them away from the house. - □ Remove barbeque propane tanks and place away from the house where they can safely vent. - $\hfill\square$ Shut off propane at the tank or natural gas at the meter (see page 15). - □ Close or cover foundation, attic and eave vents with precut plywood covers or several layers of aluminum foil. - □ Cover windows with plywood panels at least 1/2-inch thick. - □ Prop a noncombustible ladder against the house. - □ Connect garden hoses to faucets and attach nozzles set on spray. - □ Remove excelsior pads from swamp coolers and toss them away from the house. - □ Leave doors and gates unlocked. - □ Turn on outside lights. - □ Fill trash cans and buckets with water and place where firefighters can find them. - □ If you have an emergency water source, post WATER SOURCE HERE sign in the predetermined spot clearly visible from the street.
+- □ Place combustible patio furniture and accessories inside or toss them away from the house. - □ Remove barbeque propane tanks and place away from the house where they can safely vent. - □ Shut off propane at the tank (see page 15). - □ Close or cover foundation, attic and eave vents with precut plywood covers or several layers of aluminum foil. - □ Cover windows with plywood panels at least 1/2-inch thick. - □ Prop a noncombustible ladder against the house. - □ Connect garden hoses to faucets and attach nozzles set on spray. - □ Remove excelsior pads from swamp coolers and toss them away from the house. - □ Leave doors and gates unlocked. - □ Turn on outside lights. - $\hfill$ Fill trash cans and buckets with water and place where firefighters can find them.